Kshitija0110/Engineering-Assist/README.md

 # Engineering-Assist
- a student query resolution platform to provide answers from selected textbooks
+ A student query resolution platform to provide answers from selected textbooks